gvwilson/thirdbit/src/fiction/santas/index.md

 First,
-mummies are generally (ex-)royalty, while zombies tend to have been idiots who went into the basement after dark despite the growling and gnawing sounds or stopped to ask, "Who?" when someone yelled, "Look out, here they come!"
+mummies are generally (ex-)royalty, while zombies tend to have been idiots who went into the basement after dark despite the growling and gnawing sounds, or stopped to ask, "Who?" when someone yelled, "Look out, here they come!"